-How to Claim Unemployment Benefits in California
+Learn About Unemployment Benefits in California

 To claim unemployment benefits, former employees must have earned at least $1,300 in a quarter during their 12-month base period.
 If the highest quarter is less than that amount but more than $900, the claimant must have earned 1.25 times the amount of his or her highest quarter within the base period.
 Workers who earned less than $900 in any given quarter do not qualify for a CA unemployment benefits claim.

 The EDD requires claimants to be fully or partially unemployed to collect regular unemployment insurance.
 Unemployed individuals must have lost their job or a portion of their working hours through no fault of their own.
 Examples of no-fault unemployment include a reduction in hours due to slow business or mass layoffs due to company closure.

 Employment separations that involve the following will disqualify you from filing CA unemployment benefits claims:

-• Quitting for no reason
+- Quitting for no reason

-• Being fired for deliberate misconduct
+- Being fired for deliberate misconduct

-• Being fired for failing a drug or alcohol test
+- Being fired for failing a drug or alcohol test

-• Being fired for repeated tardiness or absences
+- Being fired for repeated tardiness or absences

 To continue claiming benefits for unemployment in California, the EDD requires former employees to answer certification questions pertaining to workable days, wages earned and other reportable information.
+Certification questions can be answered in the same way you filed initially: by phone, by mail or online.
 For those who are familiar with how to claim unemployment benefits, certifying biweekly is very similar.
-Certification questions can be answered in the same way you filed initially: by phone, by mail or online.

 Questions on California unemployment benefits claims include:

-• Were you too sick or injured to work?
+- Were you too sick or injured to work?

-• Did you look for work?
+- Did you look for work?

-• Did you refuse work?
+- Did you refuse work?

-• Did you begin attending any kind of school or training?
+- Did you begin attending any kind of school or training?

-• Did you work or earn wages?
+- Did you work or earn wages?

 Individuals who have exhausted their CA unemployment benefits claim may be able to obtain an unemployment benefits extension.
 However, this only occurs during times of high unemployment in the state.
-Emergency Unemployment Compensation (EUC08) is one federally funded program that unemployed individuals may be able to obtain assistance from if they have depleted their standard unemployment benefits claim.
+Emergency Unemployment Compensation (EUC08) is one federally funded program that unemployed individuals may be able to obtain assistance if they have depleted their standard unemployment benefits claim.

-California Unemployment Benefits and Federal Income Taxes
+Learn About California Unemployment Benefits and Federal Income Taxes

 California unemployment benefits claims are taxable.
 One of the claim questions on the biweekly form asks the claimant if he or she wants to have federal income tax withheld from his or her unemployment payments.
 The choice to have federal income tax withdrawn can change each time.

 Each claimant receives a form listing the total UI payments for tax purposes.
-Individuals must include unemployment insurance payments as income when filing taxes
+Individuals must include unemployment insurance payments as income when filing taxes.